clkim/DeepLearningPython35/README.md

 The commands shown in the text area below do the following; the text area also shows the _Terminal_ console response to the commands:
 - First, just verify we see the newly created container named _deeplearning_
-- At _DeepLearningPython35_ directory, start `docker` container _deeplearning_ and specify option to attach an interactive shell, with `docker container start -ai deeplearning`
+- At _DeepLearningPython35_ directory, start `docker` container _deeplearning_ and specify option to attach an interactive shell,
+  with `docker container start -ai deeplearning`
-  - At the interactive shell command line inside the container, we `cd` into the _deeplearn_ directory mounted into the container;
+  - At the interactive shell command line inside the container, we can use `ls` to see the directories at the root directory;
+  then `cd` into the _deeplearn_ directory mounted into the container;
-  when we created the container, we had bind that mount to the local _DeepLearningPython35_ directory, which must be already on the git branch _chap1_30-hidden-neurons-3.0-eta_
+    - When we created the container, we had bind that mount to the local _DeepLearningPython35_ directory, which must be already on the git branch _chap1_30-hidden-neurons-3.0-eta_
-  - And verify what conda environments we have, with `conda info --env`
-  - Then we activate our own previously created conda environment _nndlbook_, with `conda activate nndlbook`
+  - We can see the files in our local _DeepLearningPython35_ directory, including _test.py_, with `ls`
-  - We check the python version, with `python --version`
+  - We can check the python version, with `python --version`
-  - Finally, we now run the demo code in _test.py_, with `python3.xxx test.py`; use control-c to break out of the run if desired
+  - Now, we can run the demo code in _test.py_, with `python3.xx test.py`
+  - Use control-c to break out of the run if desired
   - After the run, we exit the container, with `exit`
 - Now we should be back at the Terminal console, in the _DeepLearningPython35_ directory
 ```
 ~/DeepLearningPython35 $
 ~/DeepLearningPython35 $ docker container ls --all
-< Should see a container named "deeplearning" >
 CONTAINER ID   IMAGE                    COMMAND       CREATED      ...
 NAMES
-xxxxxxxxxxxx   continuumio/miniconda3   "/bin/bash"   xxx                    deeplearning
+xxxxxxxxxxxx   xxxxxxxxxxxx             "/bin/bash"   xxx                    deeplearning

 ~/DeepLearningPython35 $ docker container start -ai deeplearning

+(base) root@xxx:/#
+(base) root@xxx:/# ls
+bin  boot  deeplearn  dev  etc	home  lib  lib64  media  mnt  opt  proc  root  run  sbin  srv  sys  tmp  usr  var
 (base) root@xxx:/# cd deeplearn/

-(base) root@xxx:/deeplearn# conda info --env
+(base) root@xxx:/deeplearn#
-< Should see two environments: base and nndlbook >

-(base) root@xxx:/deeplearn# conda activate nndlbook
+(base) root@xxx:/deeplearn# ls
+MyNetwork  __pycache__	    mnist.pkl.gz	       mnist_expanded.pkl.gz  mnist_svm.py  network2.py  test.py
+README.md  expand_mnist.py  mnist_average_darkness.py  mnist_loader.py	      network.py    network3.py

-(nndlbook) root@xxx:/deeplearn# python --version
+(base) root@xxx:/deeplearn# python --version
-Python 3.10.8
+Python 3.11.3

-(nndlbook) root@xxx:/deeplearn# python3.10 test.py
+(base) root@xxx:/deeplearn# python3.11 test.py
 Epoch 0 : 8943 / 10000
 Epoch 1 : 9166 / 10000
 Epoch 2 : 9267 / 10000